Simple Creamy Mashed Potatoes

 • 1 tbsp salt (for boiling)

-• 4 tbsp unsalted butter, cubed (plus more for topping potatoes)
+• 4 tbsp unsalted butter, cubed and room temperature (plus more for topping potatoes)

 • Salt to taste